-Is it true that the Spartans dropped weak children into the abyss?
+Is it true that the Spartans threw weak children into the abyss?

-The story of getting rid of unhealthy babies is mentioned not only in a few artistic works of different genres, but also in a number of textbooks: for example, by Theories of state and law Edited by Popova and by pedagogy Edited by Krivshenko and Yurkina.
-At the same time, popular science portals Arzamas And "Russian seed" They say that archaeological excavations have denied a widespread belief.
-In 2020, about the strange by the current standards of Spartan custom during one of the meetings I remembered Russian President Vladimir Putin: “They say that in the ancient Sparta sick, mutilated children were thrown off the Tyigt cliff.
-True, today historians, archaeologists believe that this is only a legend, a myth. ”
+The story of getting rid of unhealthy babies is mentioned not only in several works of fiction of different genres, but also in a number of textbooks: for example, on theories of state and law edited by Popova and by pedagogy edited by Krivshenko and Yurkina.
+At the same time, popular science portals Arzamas And "Russian Seven" claim that archaeological excavations have refuted a widely held belief.
+In 2020, about a Spartan custom that is strange by today’s standards during one of the meetings remembered Russian President Vladimir Putin: “They say that in Ancient Sparta, sick, crippled children were thrown from the Taygetos cliff.
+True, today historians and archaeologists believe that this is only a legend, a myth.”

-Note that Plutarch lived In the I - II centuries n. e., that is, several centuries later than many heroes of his "biographies".
-How Noticed Some historians, other ancient authors do not report such a custom in Sparta, and Plutarch himself is more interested in creating the image of his hero than in his exact biography.
+Note that Plutarch lived in the 1st–2nd centuries AD e., that is, several centuries later than many of the heroes of his “Biographies.”
+How notice some historians and other ancient authors do not report such a custom in Sparta, and Plutarch himself is more interested in creating the image of his hero than in his exact biography.

 E. Degas.
-Young Spartans (around 1860, the National Gallery in London)
+Young Spartans (circa 1860, National Gallery London)

-In 2007, several publications (including Russian Lenta.ru And "New Izvestia"as well as Australian ABC) with reference to AFP, they reported that the Greek scientists "refuted the legend of Spartan detublines."
-These publications reported on the work of Theodoros of Pionos from the University of Athenian, which analyzed the human remains discovered in the Apofett gorge, and came to the conclusion that the people who died there were from 18 to 35 years old.
-In total, anthropologists studied the remains of 46 men who lived in the VI - V centuries and were probably prisoners of war, criminals or traitors.
+In 2007, several publications (including Russian Lenta.ru And "New News", as well as Australian ABC) with reference to AFP reported that Greek scientists “refuted the legend of Spartan infanticide.”
+These publications reported on the work of Theodoros Pitsios of the University of Athens, who analyzed human remains discovered in the Apotheta Gorge and concluded that the people who died there were between 18 and 35 years old.
+In total, anthropologists examined the remains of 46 men who lived in the 6th–5th centuries and were probably prisoners of war, criminals or traitors.

-Although we were not able to discover the publication of the AFP, which was referred to by the media around the world, the study of Pizifici really exists.
-Is it true, Dedicated It is to the excavations that took place in the cadet cave.
-Piiones initially checked the hypothesis that adults were dropped in the gorge.
-Moreover, the anthropologist directly calls the rumors that the children were thrown precisely in the Kaedas gorge, "unlikely, unconfirmed fiction, nevertheless widespread in our time."
-A similar point of view adheres to Including the Greek Ministry of Culture.
-The identification of the Kaedas gorge with apothees is really common (so I thought, for example, literary critic Mikhail Gasparov), however, accurate confidence in this No.
+Although we were unable to locate the AFP publication cited by media outlets around the world, the Pitsios study does exist.
+Is it true, dedicated it to the excavations that took place in the Caedas cave.
+Pitsios initially tested the hypothesis that adults were thrown into the gorge.
+Moreover, the anthropologist directly calls the rumors that children were thrown into the Caedas gorge “an unlikely, unconfirmed fiction, nevertheless widespread in our time.”
+Similar point of view adheres to including the Greek Ministry of Culture.
+The identification of the Caedas gorge with Apothetes is indeed widespread (so thought, for example, literary critic Mikhail Gasparov), but there is no exact certainty in this No.

-Thus, about the Spartan custom, we know from the essays relatively late ancient author, the reliability of which is in question from the works of a relative.
-Moreover, there are evidence of how natives of Sparta with congenital ailments not only avoided early death, but also achieved very significant successes.
-The information that anthropologists and archaeologists investigated a few years ago studied the gorge mentioned by Plutarch and refuted the detublines, is not fully true - we do not know for sure where the apofies were located, and cannot with confidence to identify them with the Kaedas gorge.
-How Writes In his doctoral dissertation about disability in ancient Greece, archaeologist Deborah SPED, "until we find a reliable evidence of such a practice, for example, children's remains in the vicinity of Taiget, we cannot even make preliminary statements."
+Thus, we know about the Spartan custom of throwing unhealthy babies from a cliff from the writings of a relatively late ancient author, the reliability of which is in question.
+Moreover, there is evidence of how natives of Sparta with congenital ailments not only avoided early death, but also achieved very significant success.
+The information circulated several years ago that anthropologists and archaeologists explored the gorge mentioned by Plutarch and refuted infanticide is not entirely true - we do not know for sure where the Apothetes were located, and we cannot confidently identify them with the Caedas gorge.
+How writes in her doctoral dissertation on disability in ancient Greece, archaeologist Deborah Snead, “until we discover reliable evidence of such practices, such as child remains in the vicinity of Taygetos, we cannot make even preliminary statements.”

 What do our verdicts mean?